dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### A novel quantification-driven proteomic strategy identifies an endogenous peptide of pleiotrophin as a new biomarker of Alzheimer’s disease
 - **year:** 2017
 - **url:** <https://www.semanticscholar.org/paper/10619681d43cc3a490ec70b1ca7021556db2851d>
-- **abstract:** S2 TL;DR: The identification of the novel biomarker pleiotrophin 151–166 demonstrates that the quantification-driven proteomic approach is a promising method for biomarker discovery, which may be universally applicable in clinical proteomics.
+- **abstract:** *TL;DR:* The identification of the novel biomarker pleiotrophin 151–166 demonstrates that the quantification-driven proteomic approach is a promising method for biomarker discovery, which may be universally applicable in clinical proteomics.
 - **journal:** Scientific Reports
 - **volume:** 7
 - **pages:** null